I need human help to enter verification code (office hours only)

 After arriving in the Bay Area in 2013, she worked at Gideon Hausner Jewish Day School for eight years where she taught Hebrew, General Studies, and Jewish Studies.
 The diversity of the Jewish experience was a focus of her Jewish Studies curriculum.
 Vicky taught 2nd grade in the Etz Chayim learning programs for a year before taking a break to accompany her twins through their Bar/t Mitzvah experience and what turned out to be Etz Chayim's first Zoom Bar/t Mitzvah ceremony, in April 2020.

-Vicky serves on the executive board of Bay Area based JIMENA (Jews of the Middle East and North Africa) and is studying for an M.A in Jewish Education at the London School of Jewish Studies.
+Vicky served on the executive board of Bay Area based JIMENA (Jews of the Middle East and North Africa) and recently completed an M.A in Jewish Education at the London School of Jewish Studies.

-She was born in London, her family is from Bahrain, and she now lives in Mountain View with her husband and three teenage children.
+She was born in London, her family is from Bahrain, and she now lives in Mountain View with her husband.
+She has three adult children.

 Contact Vicky at vicky@etzchayim.org